 TS PGECET 2021: Last day to apply without late fee at pgecet.tsche.ac.in

-The state-level entrance exam will be conducted from June 19 to 22 by the Telangana State Council of Higher Education (TSCHE).
+The state-level entrance exam is scheduled to be conducted from June 19 to 22 by the Telangana State Council of Higher Education (TSCHE).

 The applicants from the unreserved category are required to pay a fee of Rs 1000 for TS PGECET 2021, and the candidates from the reserved category will have to pay a fee of Rs 500.